-This module includes a cover folder with maps and a complete description booklet to form a ready-made scenario for BASIC DUNGEONS & DRAGONS®.
+This module includes a cover folder with maps and a complete description booklet to form a ready-made scenario for DUNGEONS & DRAGONS Basic Set.
 It has been specially designed for use by beginning Dungeon Masters so that they may begin play with a minimum of preparations.
-With minor modifications, it is also suitable for use with ADVANCED DUNGEONS & DRAGONSTM.